rafgraph/react-interactive/README.md

 ## CSS sticky hover bug

-The CSS sticky hover bug on touch devices occurs when you tap something that has a CSS `:hover` state.
+The CSS sticky hover bug on touch devices occurs when you tap an element that has a CSS `:hover` pseudo class.
 The `:hover` state sticks until you tap someplace else on the screen.
+This causes `:hover` styles to stick on touch devices and prevents proper styling of touch interactions (like native apps).

-The reason for this is back in the early days of mobile, the web relied heavily on hover menus, so on mobile you could tap to see the hover menu.
-Sites are no longer built this way, so now the sticky hover feature has become a bug.
-React Interactive fixes the sticky hover bug by only entering the `hover` state from mouse input and creating a `touchActive` state for styling touch interactions.
+The reason for CSS sticky hover is that back in the early days of mobile the web relied heavily on hover menus, so on mobile you could tap to see the hover menu (it would stick until you tapped someplace else).
+Sites are generally no longer built this way, so now the sticky hover feature has become a bug.

+React Interactive fixes the sticky hover bug by only entering the `hover` state from mouse input and creating a separate `touchActive` state for styling touch interactions.